dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    You can compare relative data such as Protein per Joule or Fibre per Dollar on the ingredients pages.

-Products
-   Specific versions of an ingredient like "Supermarket X's Own Brand Skim Milk". *Products* are available from *Suppliers* at specified *Prices*.

 Recipes
    A collection of ingredients and/or other recipes, showing the combined nutritional value and cost of each serve of the recipe, as well as the relative